 Some hearing people are very expressive with many of these non-

-verbal things, which reveal a good part of the context they communicate.
+verbal things, which reveals a good part of they are communicating.

 But such people are uncommon and we wonder why.
 Moreover, we wonder why a manual language never developed naturally among hearing people, along with speech.
 That is, not just isolated gestures, nor chopping ones hands for tempo, emphasis, etc. Rather, a true gesturial language parallel to or intertwined with speech.
 In short, a sign language.